Is There Life After Exchange?

 Global address book.
 There are usually no problems here.

 Shared network address books.
-It also says here - CardDAV/2TMTP.
-As for DAV resources.
-Pay attention, we have calendars, private or shared address books private or shared, and so on.
+Here it is also written - CardDAV/2TMTP.
+Regarding DAV resources.
+Note that we have calendars, private or shared address books, private or shared, and so on.
 That is, the protocol for them in Exchange is MAPI, the protocol for them in TEGU is CardDAV/2TMTP or CalDAV/2TMTP, respectively.

 The next entity to consider when purchasing is global and private processing rules.

-And lastly, these are mailbox management functions.
+And finally, these are the mailbox management functions.
 Functions that work on the server, their settings are implemented in Outlook.
-Besides Outlook, the user doesn't need anything to manage such entities.
+Besides Outlook, the user does not need anything to manage such entities.
 Is it possible to implement such things using standard protocols?
 In general, yes.
 What is our position when implementing such things?
 It is, in fact, displayed on this slide.

 That is, yes, we have domestic servers.
 We primarily focus on domestic operating systems.
 Therefore, yes, there are definitely limitations.
 The main rule is as follows: if 100% correctness of automatic transfer cannot be guaranteed, then it should be transferred manually.